- 2 Mar 2018

-- What are the validations on linked instructions and how does their settlement take place?
+- How are linked instructions validated and how does their settlement take place?

 - What are restriction types and why are they required in T2S?

-- How to setup restriction types in the T2S static data?
+- How do you set up restriction types in the T2S static data?

 - How are the various restriction types processed?

-- What are the best practices and key considerations while configuring restriction types in T2S?
+- What are the best practices and key considerations for configuring restriction types in T2S?